MaddyKapfhammer/happy-dev/README.md

 # happy-dev

-An application for tracking the daily, performance, productivity, and happiness of software developers
+An application for tracking the daily performance, productivity, and happiness of software developers

+## Running happy-dev's current application

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+### Running happy-dev:

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

-## Possible features:
+## Future features:

 **Productivity Focused**